In this Article:

 Although NICE has assessed the published evidence, Flow is currently not part of the NICE guidance for the treatment of depression.

-You can read more about these studies in Flow’s results and reviews, including a 2024 study that examined the positive impact Flow's headset had on female participants experiencing postpartum depression.
+You can read more about these studies in Flow’s results and reviews, including a 2024 study that examined the impact Flow's headset had on female participants experiencing postpartum depression.

 Watch first-hand how Flow made a difference to Annie’s life in Flow’s video case study.